 The thirteen-stripe, fifty-star flag is as familiar an American icon as any that has existed in the nation's history.
 Yet the history of the flag, especially its origins, is cloaked in myth and misinformation.
 Flag: An American Biography rectifies that situation by presenting a lively, comprehensive, illuminating look at the history of the American flag from its beginnings to today.

-"Flag," as the novelist Nelson DeMille says in his preface, "is not a book with an agenda or a subjective point of view.
+"Flag," as the novelist Nelson DeMille says in his foreword, "is not a book with an agenda or a subjective point of view.
 It is an objective history of the American flag, well researched, well presented, easy to read and understand, and very informative and entertaining."